cproctor/qualitative-coding/docs/manuscript.rst

    % cd ~/Desktop
    % mkdir qc_project
    % cd qc_project
-   % qc init -y
+   % qc init

-When ``qc init`` is run in a directory which does not have ``settings.yaml``, a settings file is created with default values.
-When ``qc init`` finds a settings file, it uses those settings to create project assets in the specified locations.
-In the code above, we used the ``--accept-defaults`` (``-y``) flag to combine these two steps.
-If you plan to use vim or emacs instead of Visual Studio Code, update the value of ``editor`` in ``settings.yaml`` accordingly.
+When ``qc init`` is run, a settings file (``settings.yaml`` by default) is created with default values, and project assets are created in in the locations specified in the settings file.

-Now let’s import a document into the corpus.
+Let’s import a document into the corpus.
 When you import a document, ``qc`` creates a plain-text formatted copy within ``corpus`` and adds document metadata to the database.
 Select a text document (let’s assume it’s ``~/Desktop/interview_transcript.docx``) and run the following